 As Dr. Patel points out, smoking is a well-known factor in premature aging (and lip lines), as it reduces blood flow to the skin.
 Solar irradiation, which can include exposure to the sun or use of tanning beds, is one of the major causes of reduced collagen production.
 And exposure to pollution can have the same effect.
 Other factors include dehydration, poor diet, lack of sleep, and overconsumption of alcohol.

 How to prevent lip lines

 You can’t stop yourself from aging, but you can take steps to keep yourself from prematurely developing wrinkles, including lip lines.
-Make sure your skin gets enough hydration, both inside and out, by drinking plenty of water and moisturizing your skin daily.
+Make sure your skin gets enough hydration, both inside and out.
 Your moisturizer should include SPF protection, even if you stay indoors all day.

 When you do go outside, make sure you’re using a broad-spectrum, water-and-sweat-resistant sunscreen and lip balm, and re-apply them as often as indicated by the product directions.

 Whenever possible, try to stay out of the most direct sunlight—generally between 10am and 2pm—as that’s when UV rays are most intense.
 Tanning beds can also damage your skin with UV radiation, contributing to everything from premature fine wrinkles to skin cancer; if you must have a tan, sunless tanning options like sprays or lotions are your safest bet.